alileo/Getting-Cleaning-Data/Codebook.md

 * train/y_train.txt
 * features.txt : Names of column variables in the dataTable
 * activity_labels.txt : Links the class labels with their activity name.

+## Variables creates
+* X_train, y_train, X_test, y_test, subject_train and subject_test are the downloaded files
+* subject, activity and data are the merged datasets
+* data_all merges data,activity and subject data
+* data_all2 containes the appropriate variable names
+* new_dataset contains the average of each variable for each activity and each subject

 ## script run_analysis.R